 This is the same for the deck and the motor.
 You can easily spot the shock absorbers cushioning your footfalls.
 With the cheapest model on the list being the 415 Crosswalk still has a rotatable deck and an acceptably powered motor, you bet this more expensive and advanced version would have them both and buff up at that.
 The deck can be inclined 12% and the motor can run the track up to 12 mph, thus, can accommodate all kinds of needs as well as users.

 Returning to probably the most exciting thing that these treadmills had, the main control panel sure is diverse in features.
-Just like the Pro 2000, Performance 600i is iFit compatible, and from there you can access hundreds of training schedules and settings, as well as using Google Maps to simulate running terrains.
-Besides all that, displayed on the large LCD screen smack-dab right in the middle of the console would be your heart-rate monitored through the EKG grips.
+Just like the Pro 2000, Performance 600i is iFit compatible, and from there you can access hundreds of training schedules and settings, as well as use Google Maps to simulate running terrains.
+Besides all that, displayed on the large LCD screen smack-dab right in the middle of the console would be your heart rate monitored through the EKG grips.

 And from that control interface, you can access your music, should you want some tunes during your run as well.